microwave89-hv/mac-notes/notes.md

 $ ld -lc -macosx_version_min 10.13 -o test0 test0.o
 ```

-# How recursively list all files sorted by date
+# How recursively list all regular files sorted by date
+* Find all "regular files (-type f)" that are at least 16 bytes in size
 * When printing the current file path terminate with a \x00 instead of any other EOL character
 * Have xargs(1) read the current line until the 0 character is encountered as opposed to e.g. space character
 * Have ls(1) parameters such that it prints the full path for the current file, which supplied by xargs(1) command